jupyter-book/jupyter-book/docs/getting-started/init.md

   #   logo: site_logo.png
 ```

 To proceed with building a website or PDF, we need to create some content.
-See [](create-content.md).
+See [Create content](../authoring/create-content.md).